Guides

 Quick Answer

-Start with the recommended preset for your hardware, cap FPS to a stable target, lower expensive lighting/water settings first, and test in a busy biome or base area before raising visuals.
+Start with the recommended preset for your hardware, cap FPS to a stable target, lower expensive lighting and water settings first, avoid unverified config edits, and test in a busy biome or base area before raising visuals.
 If a setting makes the game prettier but harder to read underwater, lower it.

 Settings Philosophy